Archived

 Why might this be relevant?

-The project examines the technical feasibility of engaging households in energy savings and demand response using smart meters.
+The project explores engaging households in energy savings and demand response using smart meter data.

 • Data Analytics for Health-Care Profiling using Smart Meters